 Negligence suits in respect of personal injury for accidents are not possible in New Zealand and instead compensation must be sought from a governmental authority.
-In addition, it means that except in exceptional circumstances employers may not be sued by their employees if they are accidentally injured at work, however the employer may be prosecuted under the Health and Safety in Employment Act 1998.
+In addition, it means that except in exceptional circumstances employers may not be sued by their employees if they are accidentally injured at work, however the employer may be prosecuted under the Health and Safety at Work Act 2015.
 The Act provides that each employer is liable to pay an Accident Compensation levy in respect of each employee.

 The levels of compensation provided under the legislation are subject to major limitations and are generally perceived to be less than adequate.

 One of the primary objectives of the Commerce Act 1986 is to provide the framework for effective competition in New Zealand.
 The Commerce Act prohibits any company or individual carrying on certain anti-competitive practices and also prohibits the acquiring or strengthening of a dominant market position.
 The prior clearance or authorisation of merger or takeover proposals by the Commerce Commission is only necessary if the participants in the transaction believe that the transaction could result in a person acquiring a dominant position in a market or strengthening a dominant position in a market.
 The fines for failure to obtain clearance or authorisation where this is the case are substantial.

 The Companies Act 1993 codifies the law relating to companies and lays down a wide range of rules.

 The Companies Act covers such matters as choice of company name, procedures for incorporation of companies, the powers of the company and its officers, the duties of directors, the conduct of meetings, the raising of money for the company, the issue of shares and shareholders and their rights as well as other matters.